kamholz/panlex-language-picker/README.md

 When the component is added to the DOM, it is wrapped in `<div class="panlex-language-picker"></div>` (so the dropdown menu will display properly).
 The easiest way to style it is to work from this class.

+The attributes `list-class` and `list-item-class` can also be set to specify the class of the dropdown menu and its items, respectively.

 ## Contributing

 1. Fork it!